-NameCheap also provides email, website builder, SSLs, and various services with 24 hour support and a 30 day money back guarantee.
+NameCheap also provides email, a website builder, SSLs, and various services with 24-hour support and a 30-day money back guarantee.

 I reviewed NameCheap as a domain registrar here, but have received questions for years about their hosting services.
 Readers ask because NameCheap Hosting is really cheap – like, suspiciously cheap.

 Although I like to keep my hosting and domain registration separate, I had a small project to launch, so I decided to put it on NameCheap and see how the service turned out.